Western Australia: Education

 Education in Western Australia consists of one year of pre-school at age 4 or 5, followed by six years of primary education for all students as of 2015.
 At age 12 or 13, students begin six years of secondary education.
 Students are required to attend school up until they are 16 years old.
-Sixteen and 17 year olds are required to be enrolled in school or a training organisation, be employed or be in a combination of school/training/employment.
-Students have the option to study at a TAFE college after Year 10, or continue through to Year 12 with vocational courses or a university entrance courses.
+16- and 17-year-olds are required to be enrolled in school or a training organisation, be employed or be in a combination of school/training/employment.
+Students have the option to study at a TAFE college after Year 10, or continue through to Year 12 with vocational courses or university entrance courses.

 There are five universities in Western Australia.
 They consist of four Perth-based public universities, being the University of Western Australia, Curtin University, Edith Cowan University and Murdoch University; and one Fremantle-based private Roman Catholic university, the University of Notre Dame Australia.
 The University of Notre Dame is also one of only two private universities in Australia, along with Bond University, a not-for-profit private education provider based in Gold Coast, Queensland.